4ry1337/my-obsidian/Rust/References and Borrowing.md

 The action of creating a reference *borrowing*.
 Reference as variables are immutable by default.
 We’re not allowed to modify something we have a reference to.

 ## Mutable References
+We create a mutable reference with `&mut`.
+Mutable references have one big restriction: if you have a mutable reference to a value, you can have no other references to that value.

+ The benefit of having this restriction is that Rust can prevent data races at compile time.
+A _data race_ is similar to a race condition and happens when these three behaviors occur:

+- Two or more pointers access the same data at the same time.
+- At least one of the pointers is being used to write to the data.
+- There’s no mechanism being used to synchronize access to the data.

+Data races cause undefined behavior and can be difficult to diagnose and fix when you’re trying to track them down at runtime; Rust prevents this problem by refusing to compile code with data races!